Arlie Russell Hochschild: Areas of research

+Emotion in social life: Feeling rules and emotional labor

-Through her work, Hochschild proclaims that human emotions—joy, sadness, anger, elation, jealousy, envy, despair—are, in large part, social.
-Each culture, she argues, provides us with prototypes of feeling which, like the different keys on a piano, attune us to different inner notes.
+Hochschild proposes that human emotions—joy, sadness, anger, elation, jealousy, envy, despair—are partly social.
+Each culture, she argues, provides its members with prototypes of feeling which, like the different keys on a piano, attune us to different inner notes.
 She provides an example of the Tahitians, who have one word, "sick," for what in other cultures might correspond to envy, depression, grief, or sadness.
 Culture guides the act of recognizing a feeling by proposing what's possible for us to feel.
-In The Managed Heart Hochschild cites the Czech novelist Milan Kundera, who writes that the Czech word "litost" refers to an indefinable longing, mixed with remorse and grief—a constellation of feelings with no equivalent in any other language.
+In The Managed Heart, Hochschild cites the Czech novelist Milan Kundera, who writes that the Czech word "litost" refers to an indefinable longing, mixed with remorse and grief—a constellation of feelings with no equivalent in any other language.
 It is not that non-Czechs never feel litost, she notes; it is that they are not, in the same way, invited to lift out and affirm the feeling.

-Apart from what we think a feeling is, Hochschild asserts in The Managed Heart, we have ideas about what it should be.
-We say, "You should be thrilled at winning the prize" or "You must be furious at what he did."
-We evaluate the fit between feeling and context in light of what she calls "feeling rules," which are themselves deeply rooted in culture.
-In light of such feeling rules, we try to manage our feelings—i.e., we try to be happy at a party, or grief-stricken at a funeral.
-In all of these ways—our experience of an interaction, our definition of feeling, our appraisal, and management of feeling—feeling is social.

-In Hochschild's later work, she introduces the "concept of "framing rules", which provide the context for feeling rules."
-She explains that framing rules are the "rules governing how we see situations" and how they "point to the cognitive, meaningful, and interpretive frame within which feeling rules are situated."
-An example that clarifies the relationship between framing rules and feeling rules would be:

-"The norm that women should be at home is a framing rule, while the norm to feel happy about being at home or to feel guilty about being absent, is a feeling rule."

-Emotional expression and management are learned in the private sphere, then later through participation in public life.